grihabor/biopython/doc/Tutorial/chapter_entrez.rst

 At the time of writing, this gave 28 matches - but because this is a date dependent search, this will of course vary.
-As described in Section \ `12.1 <#subsec:entrez-and-medline>`__ above, you can then use ``Bio.Medline`` to parse the saved records.
+As described in Section [subsec:entrez-and-medline] above, you can then use ``Bio.Medline`` to parse the saved records.

-.. sec:elink-citations:

 Searching for citations
 ~~~~~~~~~~~~~~~~~~~~~~~

-Back in Section \ `7 <#sec:elink>`__ we mentioned ELink can be used to
+Back in Section [sec:elink] we mentioned ELink can be used to search for
-search for citations of a given paper.
-Unfortunately this only covers
+citations of a given paper.
+Unfortunately this only covers journals
-journals indexed for PubMed Central (doing it for all the journals in
+indexed for PubMed Central (doing it for all the journals in PubMed
-PubMed would mean a lot more work for the NIH).
+would mean a lot more work for the NIH).
 Let’s try this for the
 Biopython PDB parser paper, PubMed ID 14630660:

 ::